dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 Either approach flips the `display` value of the container without affecting any descendant elements.
 So from an isolation perspective, this is a fairly irrelevant difference.

+So there is no meaningful difference between `initial` and `revert` with respect to non-inherited properties.

 ## Inherited Properties _on_ UA Elements